-Enrolled children who live in the United States but outside Oregon may be assigned to an out-of-area network.
-They must be a full-time student age 18 to 26 or under a Qualified Medical Support Order (QMCSO).
+Enrolled children who live in the United States but outside the service area may be assigned to an out-of-area network.
+They must be a full-time student or under a Qualified Medical Support Order (QMCSO).

 What you need to do: